agasior093/it-interview/README.md

 It is usefull for compilation time checking of your code.
 It is used to annotate `interface` that has exactly one abstract method, therefore it can be used with lambdas.
 Instances of functional interfaces can be created with lambda expressions, method references or constructor references.

+### Is Java pass-by-value or pass-by-reference?
+What is the difference by value and reference?

 ### What is lambda?

 ### What is `Stream`?